Golden Milk of Kamadhenu - Spiced Turmeric Herbal

 - Warning: The heavy turmeric in this blend will stain an infuser.
 Consider an iron teapot or a pyrex instead.

-Ground Indian turmeric root, USDA Organic Indian ginger root, USDA Organic Indonesian cinnamon chips, South African red rooibos, Spanish carob, USDA Organic Indian black peppercorns, & natural French vanilla extract
+Ground Indian turmeric root, Organic Indian ginger root, Organic Indonesian cinnamon chips, South African red rooibos, Spanish carob, Organic Indian black peppercorns, & natural French vanilla extract